About the Office of Corporate and Foundation Relations (OCFR)

-Working within Rice University's Development and Alumni Relations division, OCFR helps to secure funding for various programs and projects at Rice from corporations and private foundations.
-We want to help as many people at Rice understand the process so that we spread the capacity for grant and gift seeking beyond OCFR.
+Working within Rice University's Development and Alumni Relations division, OCFR helps to secure funding from corporations and private foundations.
+We want to help as many people at Rice understand the process so that we spread the capacity for grant and gift-seeking beyond OCFR.

-Our involvement ranges considerably, and is often dictated by the needs of the faculty or the degree to which the program is deemed a priority by the president, provost, or dean.
+Our involvement varies widely based on the project, and is often dictated by the needs of the faculty or the degree to which the program is deemed a priority by the president, provost, or dean.
 That said, there are many sources of potential funding, and while there’s probably not something for every project, we will give your needs our best shot!